droctothorpe/acodetojoy/content/posts/explain.md

 chmod +x /usr/local/bin/cht.sh
 ```

-Once installed, just type `cheat.sh <any question>`.
+Once installed, just type `cht.sh <any question>`.
 It runs a stack overflow search and returns the response with the highest upvotes, circumventing the need to context switch to your browser.

 Here's an example: